This article was originally published in February 2021. It has since been updated by Willow Shah-Neville on April 19, 2023.

 Furthermore, aVaxziPen recently announced positive immunogenicity data demonstrating immune equivalence to traditional needle and syringe injection when using a needle-free solid dose formulation.
 This data, from four in vivo models, reinforces the value of the company’s vaccine platform as a novel way to deliver vaccines for multiple diseases, including tetanus, anthrax, influenza and peanut allergy.

 An opportunity for pharma

 The SARS outbreak of 2003 was quickly brought under control, leading to the abandonment of vaccines against it.
-The long-drawn Covid-19 pandemic, on the other hand, led to multiple vaccines and a renewed interest in vaccines among investors.
+The long-drawn COVID-19 pandemic, on the other hand, led to multiple vaccines and a renewed interest in vaccines among investors.
 However, most of the funding went to a handful of platforms.
-Frédéric Garzoni, co-founder of the UK biotech Imophoron, notes how this was a challenge for newer vaccine platforms like those developed by his startup, which engineers proteins with a large particle structure that looks like a virus.
+Frédéric Garzoni, co-founder and chief scientific officer (CSO) of the U.K. biotech Imophoron, notes how this was a challenge for newer vaccine platforms like those developed by his startup, which engineers proteins with a large particle structure that looks like a virus.

 “All available money went to technologies which have been used in human trials before and are proven to be safe.
 This is understandable but we have to prepare for the future now to prevent future outbreaks and invest in new technologies.
 Not five or ten but hundreds,” Garzoni said.

-Beyond the current pandemic, there needs to be sustained funding and efforts towards developing other vaccine platforms.
+Looking to the future, there needs to be sustained funding and efforts towards developing other vaccine platforms.
 “We need to prepare for future viruses that will come to challenge humanity.
 We need a portfolio, a toolbox if you like.
 Some of them will be fast to deploy, some will be slower but will have other advantages, etc. Complementarity will be key,” Garzoni added.